Best Protein Pills of 2022

 Protein pills sound so good in theory that a lot of people want to try and make their own.

 The problem though was that despite my best attempts, I could only manage to create a pill that delivers 3 measly grams of protein.
-So, to meet my 100 grams/ day that I typically source from protein powders, I’d have to pop 30 of them.
+So, to meet the 100 grams/ day that I typically source from protein powders, I’d have to pop 30 of them.

 After all the effort of carefully measuring the powder and then creating pills, it’s just not worth it if you’ve got to pop 30 of them every day.